abdelkaderbelkacemi13/airbnb-clone-project/README.md

 ## 🎯 Learning Objectives

-This project is tailored to enhance your expertise in modern software development practices.
+This project is tailored to enhance learners expertise in modern software development practices.
 By completing these tasks, learners will:

 * **Master collaborative team workflows** using GitHub.
 * Deepen their understanding of **backend architecture and database design principles**.